 * Romero saves two spot kicks before Maxi gets winner

-* Now face Germany in repeat of 1986 and 1990 finals (Adds Van Gaal quote)
+* Now face Germany in repeat of 1986 and 1990 finals (Writes through with quotes)

 By Peter Rutherford

-SAO PAULO, July 9 (Reuters) - Argentina's Sergio Romero saved two penalties in a 4-2 shootout win over the Netherlands to seal their first World Cup final place in 24 years after the first ever goalless semi-final at the end of extra time on Wednesday.
+SAO PAULO, July 9 (Reuters) - Argentina's Sergio Romero launched himself left and right to save two penalties in a 4-2 shootout win over the Netherlands on Wednesday that sealed the South Americans' first World Cup final appearance in 24 years.

 Twice champions Argentina now travel to Rio de Janeiro for Sunday's final against old rivals Germany, who thrashed hosts Brazil 7-1 in the other semi-final in Belo Horizonte on Tuesday.